Evon-Excuter/Evon-Excuter/README.md

 ## 📘 Usage

+1. Turn Of Anti Virus Cause Windows Flags Every Excuter Its Common Knowlledge.
-1. Open the executor.
+2. Open the executor.
-2. Copy your desired Lua script into the editor.
+3. Copy your desired Lua script into the editor.
-3. Click "Execute" to run the script in Roblox.
+4. Click "Execute" to run the script in Roblox.
-4. Enjoy enhanced gameplay features.
+5. Enjoy enhanced gameplay features.

 ---